All adults, 18 years of age or older, can appoint a health care agent and sign a form called a Health Care Proxy.

 There are many types of life-sustaining treatment, such as cardiopulmonary resuscitation, intubation and mechanical ventilation, IV fluids, feeding tubes, antibiotics, dialysis, blood transfusions, and hospitalization.

-Your health care agent will need to work with your doctor and make a medical decision based on whether a specific life-sustaining treatment will work or not.
+Your health care agent will need to work with your medical team and make a medical decision based on whether a specific life-sustaining treatment will work or not.
 It is vital to recognize the benefits (how it might be helpful) and burdens (how it might be harmful) of a specific life-sustaining treatment, based on your health status and prognosis at the time when a medical decision needs to be made.
 If life-sustaining treatment is used and there is hope of getting better, it is crucial to know what life will be like afterwards.
 Sharing your personal values, beliefs and goals for care will help determine what is acceptable to you and can guide the health care agent in making medical decisions.

 Each state has its own laws governing advance care planning and the use of health care proxy forms and living wills.
 In some states, the forms are combined.
 In other states, the equivalent of the health care proxy is known as a power of attorney for health care.